Tournament Sanction Number

 Game Lengths

-Integrated U13 and Female U13/Female U15 Elite: Each game will consist of three 15-minute periods, no ice cleans; this includes a 5-minute warm-up.
-If a game is running late the third period will be set at half of the remaining time left not necessarily 15 minutes.
+U11 Female, U13 Female and U13 Integrated: Each game will consist of three 15-minute periods, no ice cleans; this includes a 5-minute warm-up.
+If a game is running late, the third period will be set at half of the remaining time left not necessarily 15 minutes.

 Integrated U15 and U17: Each game will consist of three 20-minute stop time periods, with U15 with an ice clean in between the second and third periods and U17 with an ice clean after the first and second; this includes a 5-minute warm-up.
 If a game is running late the third period will be set at half of the remaining time left not necessarily 20 minutes.
 Where time dictates, the referee and tournament committee may eliminate the ice cleans.
 Play will then recommence after a two-minute rest period.